kubernetes/minikube/site/content/en/docs/contrib/building/binaries.md

 make gomodtidy
 ```

-## Run Short intergration test (functional test)
+## Run Short integration test (functional test)
 ```shell
 make functional
 ```

-To see HTML report of the fucntional test you can install [gopogh](https://github.com/medyagh/gopogh)
+To see HTML report of the functional test you can install [gopogh](https://github.com/medyagh/gopogh)
 and run
 ```shell
 make html_report